Linton Hall School: Early history

 The Benedictine Fathers established St. Maurus Boys' School in 1893; the Benedictine Sisters established St. Edith's Academy for girls in 1894.
 St. Edith's opened with sixteen boarders and several day students.[1]
 After World War I, the enrollment of both schools began to decline.
 The Benedictine Fathers returned to their abbey in Belmont, North Carolina.
 In 1922, the Benedictine Sisters founded St. Gertrude High School for girls in Richmond, Virginia.
 The same year, St. Edith's, in Bristow, was converted to Linton Hall Military School, a military boarding school for boys ages 6–16.

 Linton Hall Military School

 Linton Hall began as a military school; however, the military program was discontinued for a few years.
 In 1932, the military program was re-established.
-As enrollment increased, the monastery building lacked adequate space for housing the academic and residential programs.
-In 1940, two floors of St. Ann's Guest House were converted into dorms.
+In 1940, two floors of St. Ann's Guest House were converted into dormitories.
 In 1946, the first floor of the main portion of the present building was completed and served as a residence hall for all the students.
 By 1951, the second and third floors and the classroom wing were completed.
-Physical education facilities included a gymnasium built in 1956, an outdoor swimming pool constructed in 1968, tennis courts, the Welker Memorial playground, various playing fields, and a playground purchased by the Parent School Guild.
+Physical education facilities included a gymnasium built in 1956, an outdoor swimming pool constructed in 1968, tennis courts, various playing fields, and a playground for younger children.